 Collect-and-redeem promotions, where shoppers accumulate tokens, stickers, or points across multiple purchases to claim a reward, are a natural fit for the back-to-school window.
 They extend the promotional period, drive repeat purchase, and create a tangible reward that resonates with families.

 The classic format involves collecting tokens from qualifying products (cereals, juices, yoghurts, soups) and exchanging them for school supplies: lunch bags, stationery sets, water bottles, or sports equipment.
-Supermarkets like Aldi, Lidl, and Dunnes Stores have run highly successful versions of this mechanic, driving both footfall and basket size.
+Grocery multiples have used variations of this mechanic for decades, extending a single seasonal purchase into a run of repeat visits across the collection window.

 For FMCG brands, the key design considerations are the redemption threshold (low enough to feel achievable, high enough to require meaningful purchase) and the perceived value of the reward (the reward must feel worth the effort).
 Getting both right is where promotion design expertise makes a measurable difference.